 - You should be careful when manually removing applications’ support files from the Library.
 Deleting important macOS service files may damage your system.

-- No matter which way you use to uninstall applications from your Mac, you can check your disk for their remaining files with App Cleaner & Uninstaller from Nektony.
+- No matter which way you use to uninstall apps from your Mac, you can check your disk for their remaining files with App Cleaner & Uninstaller from Nektony.

 The first way of uninstalling apps is to use a special software App Cleaner & Uninstaller.
 We recommend this way to most of our readers, and here’s why.

 App Cleaner & Uninstaller is a special application designed especially to remove programs correctly and completely.
 It is easy to use and it allows you to uninstall apps with several clicks.
 App Cleaner & Uninstaller supports 1000+ Mac apps for removal.
 In addition, it has extra features that you can use to reset apps, clean up broken service files, and even manage user and system extensions.

-Steps to uninstall applications from Mac with App Cleaner & Uninstaller:
+Steps to uninstall apps from Mac with App Cleaner & Uninstaller:

 - Download and launch App Cleaner & Uninstaller.

 - Select the app that you want to uninstall from your Mac.

-- Click the Uninstall button to remove it from your Mac completely.
+- Click the Uninstall button to delete an app.